joseluistello/luistello.github.io/index.md

 ---
 layout: home
-excerpt: "Blog on R, statistics, and education"
+excerpt: "Blog on R, statistics, education and finance analysis by: José Luis Tello"
 tags: [blog]
 ---

-This is the homepage and blog of José Luis Tello.
+This is the homepage and blog of JoséTello.
 For more about me, <a href="/about" style="text-decoration: underline">see here</a>.